 (ARG) Juan Martin Del Potro def (ESP) Rafael Nadal 5-7, 6-4, 7-6(5)

 How lucky is Rio 2016?
-Back in January, not many could imagine that this sentence would even exist: “Today, Juan Martin Del Potro defeated Rafael Nadal to reach the Rio 2016 Olympic Mens Singles Gold Medal match.”
+Back in January, not many could imagine that this sentence would even exist: “Today, Juan Martin Del Potro defeated Rafael Nadal to reach the Rio 2016 Men’s Singles Gold Medal match.”
 Not only does the sentence exist, it’s fact.

 In a match that would rival Del Potro’s Round-1 upset of Novak Djokovic, the Argentine’s legion of fans erupted as he collapsed to the court, victorious after a deciding-set tie-break.
 It was an emotional punctuation of the message Juan has been sending since his arrival in Rio: “I am back.
 And unapologetically, I am at the top of my game.”
-Thanks to the ranking system, no other “seeded” tournament on the ATP World Tour could have given Del Potro this opportunity – to take on the world’s elite, to gauge his fitness, to determine the stability of his wrist.
-Poetically, the first Olympic Games ever to be held in South America – right next door to Argentina – provided the ultimate opportunity to deliver his message.
+Thanks to the ranking system, few other tournaments on the ATP Tour could have given Del Potro this opportunity – to take-on the world’s elite, to gauge his fitness, to determine the stability of his wrist.
+Poetically, the first Summer Games ever to be held in South America – right next door to Argentina – provided the ultimate opportunity to deliver his message.
 He seized the moment.

-Despite earning a break in game-1, Delpo lost Saturday’s first-set 5-7.
+Despite earning a break in game-1, Del Potro lost Saturday’s first-set 5-7.
 In the second, he broke before the first change-over, then protected serve the rest of the way to level the match.
 Set-3 was insane, with an even crazier tie-break.
 At 4-all, exhaustion setting in, the two traded breaks.
 Rafa then fell behind 0-40.
 Incredibly, he erased all three break-points and delivered the most clutch hold of the match.
 In the deciding tie-break, Del Potro jumped ahead 3-0 and never relented the lead.
-The punishing forehand was…punishing.
+The punishing forehand was — punishing.
 An ace gave him two match points.
-Rafa erased the first with an amazing display of hands at the net, but Delpo was too good when it mattered – stealing the next point for the win.
+Rafa erased the first with an amazing display of hands at the net, but Juan was too good when it mattered – stealing the next point for the win.

 The Argentine collapsed and sprawled out on the court.
-As we announced his name post-handshake, Juan dove into a group of court-side Argentine fans – creating one of the most indelible images of the Rio 2016 Olympic Tennis event…
+As we announced his name post-handshake, Del Potro dove into a group of court-side Argentine fans – creating one of the most indelible images of the Rio 2016 Olympic Tennis event…